 What Are the Benefits of Laser Dentistry Treatment?

 The Waterlase MD laser makes it possible to remove tooth decay, perform dental fillings, and even eliminate diseased bone and gum tissue without using a drill.
-In fact, for patients who need a small filling, you likely will not even need an injection of local anesthetic for the procedure.
-Laser energy, coupled by a steady stream of water, takes away the problem areas along the tooth precisely and virtually painlessly.
-The laser also sterilizes the treatment areas and helps to minimize bleeding and tissue damage.
-You will most likely not need any stitches after laser procedures, and recovery is typically much faster.
-The laser is also much quieter than a dental drill, and vibration during treatment is completely eliminated.
+Laser energy, coupled by a steady stream of water, can take away the problem areas along the tooth precisely and virtually painlessly.
+The laser can sterilize the treatment areas and help to minimize bleeding and tissue damage, and is also much quieter than a dental drill, limiting the opportunity for vibration during treatment.

 Who Is a Candidate for Laser Dentistry?